wcko87/beatoraja-english-guide/Downloading-Songs.md

     https://dropbox.bms.ms/u/
     ```
 3. If this BMS was backed up by the mirror project, you will now have a working link as such: https://dropbox.bms.ms/u/37251493/MilK.zip

+#### Locale issues when opening zip files
+When extracting a .zip file, your PC's locale must match the locale of the person who made the .zip.
+If not, any non-ASCII filenames will be garbled after extraction.
+This is a common issue as many packs were made in the Japanese (or sometimes Korean) locales.

+One solution (other than changing your PC's locale) is to use [Bandizip](https://en.bandisoft.com/bandizip/) to extract these archives.
+Bandizip lets you choose which locale you want to extract the files in.

+Note that .7z files do not have locale issues.
+This refers to the .7z file format, not the 7zip program.
+You will still face locale issues if you are using 7zip to extract .zip files.

 #### Illegal BMS